a-lurker/a-lurker.github.io/docs/openluup-and-json.md

 ```

 ## Plugin developers
-Developers can make use of the openluup parser like so:
+Developers can make use of the selected openluup parser like so:

 ```lua
 local json = require "openLuup.json"
 ```

 ## Vera and json
 Early Vera incantations had no json parser available at all.
 Later on, dkjson was included.
 So plugin developers used any old parser they could find (if lucky).
-Consequently you ended up with bizarre code such as this:
+Consequently you ended up with bizarre code such as this.
+Plus the huge risk of the different parsers being subtly incompatible.

 ```lua
 -- If possible, get a JSON parser.
 If none available, returns nil.
 Note that typically UI5 may not have a parser available.